nilshoenson/shared-text-styles/README.md

-# Sketch Text Styles
+# Shared Text Styles
 A Sketch plugin that lets you import & export text styles throughout different Sketch documents.
-Sketch Text Styles is built for Sketch 3.7+
+Shared Text Styles is built for Sketch 3.7+

 [More info](https://nilshoenson.github.io/sketch-text-styles/)

 ## Features
-Sketch Text Styles currently let's you import and export text styles through a .json file.
+Shared Text Styles currently let's you import and export text styles through a .json file.
 More features coming soon!

 ### Export text styles
 To create a consistent typographic style throughout your project, it's a good idea to create an overview of the Text Styles you're going to use in your project.

-When you defined your Text Styles, simply go to your Plugins → Sketch Text Styles → Export Text Styles..., to export your Text Styles to a .json file.
+When you defined your Text Styles, simply go to your Plugins → Shared Text Styles → Export Text Styles..., to export your Text Styles to a .json file.
 You can also use the keyboard shortcut `cmd + alt + e`.

 ![](http://i.imgur.com/FSVdvaz.gif)